Dronfield: History

 Between the 16th and 19th centuries Dronfield grew around various industries, the most widespread of which was coal mining, with pits at Stubley being mentioned in the 16th century and a map of Hill Top in the 17th century showing some workings.
 Further mines were opened at Coal Aston in 1785 and Carr Lane in Dronfield Woodhouse in 1795.
 The town also benefited from trade with the lead mining and grindstone industries in the Peak District.
 The wealth of the Rotheram family, who became the Lords of the Manor of Dronfield, was based on the lead trade.

 The Wilson-Cammell steelworks was built in the town in 1872–3, following the completion of the Midland Main Line through the town in April 1869.
 Bessemer steel was first blown at the site in March 1873 and the plant was soon capable of producing 700 tons - mostly as rails - every week.
-Dronfield became a boom town, but its prosperity was short-lived; although more efficient and profitable than other works in the Sheffield area, its site had limitations that could not compete with low-cost coastal locations, and in 1883 production moved from Dronfield to Workington in west Cumbria.
+Dronfield became a boom town, but its prosperity was short-lived; although more efficient and profitable than other works in the Sheffield area, its site had limitations that could not compete with low-cost coastal locations, and in 1883 production moved from Dronfield to Workington in Cumberland (now Cumbria).
 Steelworkers and their families moved too.
 It is estimated that 1,500 townspeople made the trip to Workington.
 'Dronnies', as the people of Workington called the newcomers, formed Workington AFC in 1888.

 In 1993 Dronfield Henry Fanshawe School (formerly the 'Dronfield School' and previously 'Dronfield Grammar School') suffered major damage when its 1960s system-built blocks were completely gutted by fire, requiring all firefighting resources from all nearby towns and Sheffield to control the blaze.
 The historic Victorian quadrangle and library, as well as the sixth-form block, survived.
 The remains of the modern school were subsequently demolished and mobile cabins were used as classrooms until 1996 when the school was rebuilt.

+Dronfield Civic Hall was completely rebuilt in 1999.